maldua/zimbra-foss-builder/docs/templates/simple-top.md

 ---

-You can find recent/testing, experimental/beta in addition to older releases at [Advanced Downloads](advanced-downloads.md).
+You can find 🧪 recent/testing, 🧬 experimental/beta in addition to 🗂️ older releases at [⬇️ Advanced Downloads](advanced-downloads.md).

 ---